Sébastien Bazin: Career

 In 1997, he began to serve as chief executive officer, principal, and managing director of Europe at Colony Capital, a global real estate investment company.
 He served on the board of directors of Hottinguer Rivaud Finances, an investment bank.
 He also served on the board of Edenred from 2010 to 2013.

 In 2006, Bazin became one of the shareholders of Paris Saint-Germain (PSG), via Colony Capital.
 On 3, he became the 14th president of PSG, following the departure of Charles Villeneuve.
 Since July 2011 and the acquisition of PSG by a Qatar investment fund, he is no longer majority shareholder.

 Since August 2013, he has been chairman of the board and chief executive officer of Accor, a global hotel corporation.

 In November 2017, at the 4th Challenges magazine's Economic Summit, Bazin announced the preparation of a strategic alliance with one of the giants of the net-economy to accelerate the dematerialization and the digital transformation of the Accor group.

+Personal life

+Bazin is married and has four children.
+In 1993, his three-year-old daughter was among the 21 children taken hostage at their nursery school in Neuilly-sur-Seine, a suburb of Paris.